 As a refugee, non-citizen (a foreign national or a foreign national with permanent residency status), you have the right to appeal against a removal order.

-Immigration Appeal Division (IAD) is 1 of the 4 divisions of the Immigration and Refugee Board (IRB).
+The Immigration Appeal Division (IAD) is 1 of 4 divisions in the Immigration and Refugee Board (IRB).

-A removal order appeal is made to the IAD in order to make a case of why you should be allowed to stay in Canada.
+A removal order appeal is made to the IAD to make a case as to why you should be allowed to stay in Canada.

 Who is Eligible to Make a Removal Order Appeal?